-The free shares and options of Transgene may be allocated exclusively to employees of the Company and its subsidiary Transgene, Inc., including members of the Executive Committee and executive corporate officers at the date of this report: Mr. Alessandro Riva, Chairman of the Board of Directors, Mr. Hedi Ben Brahim, Chief Executive Officer, and Mr. Christophe Ancel, Responsible Pharmacist and Deputy Chief Executive Officer.
+Transgene free shares and options may be granted exclusively to employees of the Company and its subsidiary Transgene, Inc., including members of the Executive Committee and executive corporate officers (as of the date of this report: Mr. Alessandro Riva, Chairman and Chief Executive Officer, and Mr. Christophe Ancel, Responsible Pharmacist and Deputy CEO).